IvanSanchez/Leaflet.gl/README.md

 There are no huge performance improvements as of now.
 The only real benefit of Leaflet.gl is getting rid of the Leaflet/Leaflet#3575 bug.

 Basic functionality works.
-Leaflet.gl hasn't been tested with other plugins or CRS definitions.
+Leaflet.gl hasn't been tested with other plugins, CRS definitions, non-square tiles, and other non-trivial stuff.
 Things should work without any hitches, but might not.

 ## Demo